Weltraumschaf/JUberblog/src/site/markdown/installation.md

 4.  _templates_:  Here  are   the  [Freemarker][freemarker]  templates  used  to
 generate the static HTML.

+More information about  a particular direcotry may be found  in a `README.md` in that directory.

 ### Configuration

 __IMPORTANT__:  The `configuration.properties`  must be  encoded in  iso-8859-1,